Art is what makes us human. The arts brings people together. It brings us hope, love and light.

 Art saved me and Heart pushes me to create and build a peaceful Life.

 Dia de los Muertos festivities begin this weekend!
-The souls of our dead ancestors and other loved ones return to visit and walk among the living.
-We create beautiful altars with ofrendas of all their favorite foods, drinks and treats to let them know we are praying for them and have not forgotten them.
+The souls of our ancestors and other loved ones that have passed on return to visit and walk among the living.
+We create beautiful altars with ofrendas of all their favorite foods, drinks and treats for them to enjoy and to let them know we have not forgotten them.

 The 4th Annual Beautiful Souls Coffin Show has quickly become a Chicago artist tradition.
 All thanks to Delilah Salgado, curator, artist, mentor, and long time advocate for the arts in the Pilsen community.
 You must come out and see this wonderful show she has put together and the works of art on these coffins will impress!